mikenakis/MikeNakis.SvgConvert/MikeNakis.SvgConvert-README.md

 1. SVG files are text files, so each time we modify them our source control system can show us precisely what changes we made.
 1. By incorporating SvgConvert in our build process, the conversion from SVG to ICO takes place only if the SVG file has changed.
 1. Each time the SVG file changes, the corresponding ICO file is automatically generated without the need for manual steps.

-## Limitations

-Currently, this tool only works on Windows.

 ## How to use MikeNakis.SvgConvert